rd--/blksc3/md/glossary.md

 ## Binary Operator

 A binary operator is an operator with two operands.
+In some contexts it particularly refers to an operator that is written using infix notation.

 ## Block & Parameter Names

 ## Block Comments

-Block comments are texts attached to a block using the _Add comment_ context menu entry.
+Block comments are texts attached to a block using the _Add comment_ context menu item.
 The text is displayed in a box that can be moved and resized.
 Blocks that have comments attached have a question mark (?) button to show or hide the text.
 The comment text is printed, as a comment, when the block is evaluated.

+## Block Outputs

+A block may have a single output, represented as a jigsaw connector on the left edge.
+Block outputs connect to value inputs.
+Blocks with an output are usually called expression or value blocks.

 ## Case Rule

 Identifiers are written in mixed case as `SinOsc`, `LfSaw` and `Fft`.

 ## Categories